We're Joseph Hovsepian Ministries

 WHAT’S NEW

-Please pray about this mission—for Pastor Joseph and Ruth, and for those they will meet with and reach out to.
+Joseph Hovsepian Ministries is returning to Armenia this summer!
+Arriving in Yerevan on August 8 and returning to Montreal on the 28th, Pastor Joseph will be doing this mission trip with his younger daughter Ann-Margret and three members of his church, Temple Baptist: Joel Alvarez, Jonathan Butcher, and Shubroto Shikdar.
+Please pray about this mission—for Pastor Joseph and the team, and for those they will meet with and reach out to.
 We will post updates and photos as often as we can.
 Thank you!

 OUR SUPPORTERS